How to Bid on Competitor Terms for Paid Search

 - Prequalify your audience – make sure you don’t get clicks from people you don’t want as customers.
 Add information that could deter them in your ad copy so that you’re only paying for clicks that are valuable to your business.

-- Highlight your features & benefits – explain why someone should choose your business over a competitor and how you will be able to solve their problem.
+- Highlight your features & benefits – explain why someone should choose your business over a competitor and how you will be able to solve their problem more effectively.

-- Match your message to the ad – be consistent and ensure your landing page displays the same message as your ads else visitors will bounce right back as they’ll think they’re on the wrong page.
+- Match your message to the ad – be consistent and ensure your landing page displays the same message as your ads else visitors will bounce right back as they’ll either think they’re on the wrong page or were looking for content that more directly related to your ad content.

 - Choose the right hero shot – use impactful images to convey your message and give the right impression about your brand.